03 May 2022

-COVID-19: general advice for travellersAdvice for travellers from the UK on travel abroad and reducing spread of respiratory viruses during the COVID-19 outbreak
+COVID-19: general advice for travellersAdvice for travellers from the UK on travel abroad during the COVID-19 pandemic

-Travel abroad is increasing as some UK restrictions ease, but disruption continues as new measures including border closures, movement restrictions or quarantine rules can be introduced at short notice.
-Travellers should plan carefully and be prepared to stay overseas longer than planned.
+Opportunities for travel abroad have opened up, but disruption remains a risk, as border closures, movement restrictions or quarantine rules can be introduced at short notice.
+Travellers should plan carefully and be prepared for changes to their itinerary.

 Advice for travellers

 The UK Government guide Travel abroad: step by step explains all the requirements to help UK residents plan safe international travel.